Parts of a Car

 Spindle nut – A nut, threaded on the inside, that secures a rotor to a spindle.

-Starter – The motor that is engaged by the ignition system to spin the flywheel and activate the ignition and fuels systems enabling the engine to start.
+Starter – The motor that is engaged by the ignition system to spin the flywheel and activate the ignition and fuel systems enabling the engine to start.

 Steering box repair kit – This kit has all necessary replaceable items to repair or replace a steering box.

-Steering knuckle - A component of the steering system, the knuckle mounts between the ball joints and enable the wheel to pivot.
+Steering knuckle – A component of the steering system, the knuckle mounts between the ball joints and enables the wheel to pivot.